 - Plasma carries blood cells, platelets, and other components and supports the immune system.
 The American Red Cross state that it makes up 55% of blood and is 92% water.

 The Red Cross also state that body takes around 24 hours to replace lost plasma, but 4–6 weeks to replace red blood cells.

 Red blood cells get their color from hemoglobin, which contains iron.
 It can take several months for iron levels to return to normal after losing or donating blood.
-The Office of Dietary Supplements note that frequent donors may have low levels of iron in their blood.
+The

 People who have experienced blood loss due to donation or another reason may benefit from: